taylor009/Flashcard-Generator/README.md

 ## Instructions

-* open your command line program (Bash, Terminal, etc...) and navigate to the folder you cloned or forked onto your system.
+* open your terminal or command line and cd into the project directory

 * Type `node flashcard.js` to run the application